 I slipped and hit my head at my place of employment but was not on the clock.
 ER diagnosed me with a concussion and whiplash.
 I've been off work since Nov.
 8th.
 My employer said her insurance doesnt cover missed wages.

 You should consult a worker's compensation lawyer to see if you have a worker's compensation claim even though you were not on the clock.
-Secondly, if you fell because of the employer's negligence, the employer's liability insurance would potentially be responsible for lost earnings.
-However, you...Read more »
+Secondly, if you fell because of the employer's negligence, the employer's liability insurance would potentially be responsible for lost...Read more »

 I am still able to work after suffering a work related injury.
 However, medical visits/therapy are necessary.
 Unfortunately, these appointments are only available during working hours.
 My employer is forcing me to use my accrued PTO for this time.
 This seems unfair to me, unless I am able to be...
 Read more »